svnm/react-webpack-example/README.md

 Please see our [gulpfile.js](app/templates/gulpfile.js) for up to date information on what we support.

+* React, A JavaScript library for building user interfaces
 * Built-in preview server with livereload
 * Automagically compile with either Sass or Less
 * Awesome image optimization
-* Module loading using either Require or Browserify
+* Module loading using CommonJs Browserify

 *For more information on what this generator can do for you, take a look at the [gulp plugins](app/templates/_package.json) used in our `package.json`.*